haotian-c/SoS_time_shift_DL/CMA_tracking/README.md

 - Specifies all the **TX and RX angle combinations** used in beamforming.

 ### **cells_phase_track_struct_lookup.mat**
--  Specifies all the **TX and RX angle combinations** used in phase-shift tracking.
+-  Specifies all the **TX and RX angle combinations** used in phase-shift tracking, grouped by mid angles.
 -  Compared with **BF_angle_combs.mat**, which lists all angle combinations that can be processed in parallel, the **cells_phase_track_struct_lookup.mat** is grouped by mid angles (-7.5°, 0°, 7.5°), and the order matters for each angular combination: whether tracking is performed from A to B or from B to A, since the direction will affect the sign in the later summation process.

 ### **workspace.mat**